 Students who wish to study management at NDSU enroll as pre-management students in the College of Business for the first semester of their freshman year.
-Admission to the professional program requires the successful completion of the pre-professional course requirements (ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and a minimum cumulative grade point average (GPA) of 2.5.
-Transfer students may also be eligible for immediate admission in the professional program.
+Admission to the major requires the successful completion of the pre-major course requirements (ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110) and a minimum cumulative grade point average (GPA) of 2.5.
+Transfer students may also be eligible for immediate admission in the major.
 Contact a College of Business professional advisor for more information.

 To provide a rigorous and relevant educational experience to our students, faculty in our program are highly qualified in their respective areas of expertise.
 Our faculty have been recognized for their teaching excellence by their students and colleagues and for their outstanding research by their peers.
 They employ a wide variety of instructional techniques and embed both classical and cutting-edge knowledge into their classes.
 They remain current in their fields by actively engaging in research and/or with firms and business professionals regarding their management practice, business challenges and issues.